CesiumGS/cesium-unreal/Documentation/upgrade-to-2.0-guide.md

 - Variable-length arrays
 - Arrays of non-scalar and non-boolean elements

-Additionally, if a property contains arrays of fixed length, only up to the first four components will be encoded.
+Additionally, if a property contains arrays of fixed length, only up to the first four elements will be encoded.

-### Generating Materials